-- 28.3.1 An appeal is defined as a request for a review of a decision of an academic body charged with making judgements concerning student progression, assessment or awards. - 28.3.2 A student may appeal (request a review of an academic decision) on the grounds of defective or unfair procedure by the academic body or a failure of the academic body to take account of medical or adverse personal circumstances submitted in accordance with the Code of Practice on Incomplete Assessment and Good Cause (see Section XVII). - 28.3.3 A student may appeal on the grounds of medical or adverse personal circumstances that were not previously presented to the relevant academic body, if good reason is provided for the failure to present these circumstances in accordance with the standard procedure. - 28.3.4 The provision for medical evidence or evidence of adverse personal circumstances is not designed to compensate for underperformance due to these circumstances nor are Examiners expected to infer how a candidate might have performed if unaffected.
-Where a candidate's performance is borderline between grades or classifications of Honours, provision of such evidence shall not necessarily raise the candidate to the higher grade or classification. - 28.3.5 The Code of Practice on Incomplete Assessment and Good Cause is concerned with the sudden unforeseen onset of illness or adverse personal circumstances affecting the student.
+- 26.3.1 An appeal is defined as a request for a review of a decision of an academic body charged with making judgements concerning student progression, assessment or awards. - 26.3.2 A student may appeal (request a review of an academic decision) on the grounds of defective or unfair procedure by the academic body or a failure of the academic body to take account of medical or adverse personal circumstances submitted in accordance with the Code of Assessment (See Section XVI). - 26.3.3 A student may appeal on the grounds of medical or adverse personal circumstances that were not previously presented to the relevant academic body, if good reason is provided for the failure to present these circumstances in accordance with the standard procedure. - 26.3.4 The provision for medical evidence or evidence of adverse personal circumstances is not designed to compensate for underperformance due to these circumstances nor are Examiners expected to infer how a candidate might have performed if unaffected.
+Where a candidate's performance is borderline between grades or classifications of Honours, provision of such evidence shall not necessarily raise the candidate to the higher grade or classification. - 26.3.5 The provision for taking account of adverse medical or personal circumstances in the Code of Assessment concerns the sudden unforeseen onset of illness or adverse personal circumstances affecting the student.
 It is not intended to apply to chronic or persistent illness or to long-term adverse personal circumstances affecting a student's preparation for examinations and/or attendance at examinations or the submission of written work by the due date.
 Examiners will mark and classify the performance as it stands and will not judge undemonstrated capability.
-Where there is chronic illness, good cause shall only be established where the candidate's performance has been compromised by a sudden severe episode of the illness. - 28.3.6 A student may not appeal to a Faculty or to the Senate Appeals Committee against an academic decision in respect of marks awarded for academic work (other than the imposition of a penalty), decisions of examiners or other matters of academic judgement unless the grounds of the appeal are contained in paragraphs 28.3.2 and 28.3.3 above.

-28.3.7 A former student may not appeal once he/she has graduated from the University.
+Where there is chronic illness, good cause shall only be established where the candidate's performance has been compromised by a sudden severe episode of the illness. - 26.3.6 A student may not appeal to a Faculty or to the Senate Appeals Committee against an academic decision in respect of marks awarded for academic work (other than the imposition of a penalty), decisions of examiners or other matters of academic judgement unless the grounds of the appeal are contained in paragraphs 26.3.2 and 26.3.3 above. - 26.3.7 A former student may not appeal once he/she has graduated from the University.
 By graduating, the former student is deemed to have accepted the recommendation of the Board of Examiners and the decision of the appropriate Faculty.
 Exceptionally, if evidence emerges that the conduct of the Board of Examiners was defective or that the Board was deprived of essential information, an appeal may be allowed.

-28.4 The Appeal Process
+26.4 The Appeal Process